kosinaz/martian-io/README.md

 # martian-io

-A top-down Modd.io sandbox game inspired by Outpost 2, Istanbul, Century, and Splendor about building settlements on Mars.
+A top-down Modd.io sandbox game inspired by Outpost 2, Stronghold, Istanbul, Century, and Splendor about building settlements on Mars.

 Solitary play: